-This new consistency is called w-SC because it is a parametrized Consistency (w is the parameter) based on Structural properties of the network.
-It is defined on a relaxation of the considered CSP (a subproblem) which is a partial constraint network whose tree-width is bounded by a constant w [16].
+This new consistency is called w-SC because it is a parametrized Consistency (wis the parameter) based on Structural properties of the network.
+It is defined on a relaxation of the considered CSP (a subproblem) which is a partial constraint network whose tree-width is bounded by a constant w [3].
 We choose this kind of subproblems because they can be solved in polynomial time (in w).
-Furthermore, thanks to recent progress on decomposition methods, they can be managed really efficiently from a practical viewpoint [14].
-Moreover, while classical partial consistencies consider constraints independently from their tightness, here we can select subsets of constraints focusing particularly on tight constraints in selecting the considered subgraph.
-More precisely, given a sub-network corresponding to a partial graph of bounded tree-width, we will say that a value satisfies w-SC consistency if it appears at least in one solution of the considered subproblem.
-It is based on the same kind of idea as known inverse consistencies but it is formally different.
-So, this new consistency allows us to define a new kind of filtering which is finally different from filterings generally used in CSPs [12].
-Notably, we will show that w-SC is incomparable with existing efficient partial consistencies such as AC or SAC [8].
+Furthermore, thanks to recent progress on decomposition methods, they can be managed really efficiently from a practical viewpoint [4].
+Moreover, while classical partial consistencies consider constraints independently from their tightness, here we can select subsets of constraints focusing particularly on tight constraints when selecting the considered subgraph.
+More precisely, given a sub-network corresponding to a partial graph of bounded tree-width, we will say that a value satisfies w-SC consistency if it appears at least in one solution of the considered subproblem. w-SC consistency can be considered as a new case of inverse consistency but it is formally different from inverse consistencies already known [5].
+So, this new consistency allows us to define a new kind of filtering which is finally different from filterings generally used in CSPs.
+Notably, we will show that w-SC is incomparable with existing efficient partial consistencies such as AC or SAC [6].
 Particularly, experiments show that the behavior of w-SC consistency is different from the behavior of these consistencies, being more efficient for hard instances, while being less efficient on easy (unconstrained instances).
 Moreover, we have observed that the values deleted by w-SC are generally not deleted by AC or SAC, and the reverse is true.
 Hence, w-SC can be considered as a local consistency which is a complementary consistency of already known consistencies.
 So we propose a combination of filterings based on SAC and w-SC whose power is significantly greater than w-SC or SAC.
-We also show that w-SC is a significantly more powerful level of filtering and more effective w.r.t. the runtime than SAC.
+We also show that w-SC is a significantly more powerful level of filtering and more effective w-r.t. the runtime than SAC.